CarteraMesh/fireblocks-sdk-rs/docs/SmartTransfersApi.md

 > models::SmartTransferTicketResponse create_ticket(smart_transfer_create_ticket, idempotency_key)
 Create Ticket

-Creates new Smart Transfer ticket.
-Learn more about Fireblocks Smart Transfers in the following [guide](https://developers.fireblocks.com/docs/execute-smart-transfers). </br>Endpoint Permission: Admin, Non-Signing Admin, Signer, Approver, Editor.
+Creates a new Smart Transfer ticket.
+Learn more about Fireblocks Smart Transfers [here](https://developers.fireblocks.com/docs/execute-smart-transfers).  **Note:** The `DVP` value is in Early Access and should only be used if Fireblocks has enabled it in your workspace.
+Contact your Customer Success Manager for more information.  **Endpoint Permissions:** Admin, Non-Signing Admin, Signer, Approver, Editor.

 ### Parameters